 Without the desire to want to obtain something (whatever it may be), you will not get very far.

 You have to want it.
-And then, you have to decide what you’re willing to do to get it.
+Then, you have to decide what you’re willing to do to get it.

 Because of my desire to achieve certain things, it makes it seem like I’m smarter than I actually am.